evrythng/reactor-arianee/README.md

 # reactor-arianee

+This EVRYTHNG Reactor script offers an integration with [Arianee](https://www.arianee.org/) in order to generate blockchain based transferable (ERC-721) digital certificates for each EVRYTHNG Active Digital Identity.

-## requirements
+## Prerequisites

 Node version: `v10.23.0`

-You need to create `_NFTGenerated` and `_GenerateNFT` Action types.
+You need to create the `_NFTGenerated` and `_GenerateNFT` Action types.

-## How it works
+## How does it work?

-When the onActionCreated is triggered, the script checks if a certificate has already been generated for the THNG ( by checking the `arianeeCertificateHasBeenGenerated` customField).
+When `onActionCreated` is triggered by the Reactor, the script checks if a certificate has already been generated for the THNG ( by checking the `arianeeCertificateHasBeenGenerated` customField).
-If it isn't, it sets this field to true.

-Then, it generates a certificate and add `arianeeCertificatePassphrase` and `arianeeCertificateId` to the customFields of the THNG.
+If it isn't the case, it generates a certificate and adds `arianeeCertificatePassphrase` and `arianeeCertificateId` to the `customFields` of the THNG.

 Once it is done, it generates a `_NFTGenerated` Action with the certificate information inside.

 ## Reactor script configuration

-To make the script working, you need to add a few fields to your Application customFields:
+To make the script work, you need to add a few fields to your Application `customFields`:

 - `walletKey`: The key of your wallet (e.g '0x00000...').
 - `arianeeEnvironment`: The Arianee environment (`test` or `production`)
 - `certificateURL`: The URL of a hosted JSON that corresponds to the certificate you want to deliver.
-See the JSON certificate section to have an example.
+See the JSON certificate section for an example.

-## Deploy the reactor script
+## Deploying the Reactor script

 Start by cloning this project.
 Then, you'll need to configure a few variables as explained in the previous section.

-Once you have configured the reactor script, you have to deploy it to your application.
-To deploy it, you can do it manually or use the EVRYTHNG API.
-I suggest you to use the deploy_reactor command that is defined in the `package.json`.
+Once you have configured the Reactor script, you have to deploy it to your application.
+You can deploy it manually or can do it via the EVRYTHNG API.
+We suggest you use the `deploy_reactor` command defined in `package.json`.
-You just need to modify this part of the command with your PROJECT_ID and APPLICATION_ID :
+You just need to modify this part of the command with your `PROJECT_ID` and `APPLICATION_ID`:
 ```
 PUT 'https://api.evrythng.com/projects/PROJECT_ID/applications/APPLICATION_ID/reactor/script'
 ```

-You also need to update `access_key.secret` with your OPERATOR_API_KEY.
-To get it, go to your account (top right corner of the EVRYTHNG dashboard) and select `Account settings`.
+You will also need to update `access_key.secret` with your `OPERATOR_API_KEY`.
+To get it, go to your account (top right corner of the EVRYTHNG developer dashboard) and select `Account settings`.

 Finally, run this command to deploy the script:
 ```